fac27/alphonso-portfolio/learnings/testing.md

 }
 ```

-## 7. Use CSS grid to create complex layouts

-## 8. Use CSS grid to make layouts that adapt to the viewport size
+## 7. Use CSS grid to make layouts that adapt to the viewport size
 Tasks created by the user are rendered onto the page using a template element that gets appended to a static ```<div>``` with the ID of #canvas.
 The canvas has a display of grid, separated into 6 columns of equal size and as many rows as necessary, with a defined eight of 2rem.
 These settings allow the elements on the page to maintain a consistent layout as they are printed onto the page, while adapting to varying widths.